 - Add butter to drippings in skillet.
 Cook and stir over medium heat until melted.
 Add onions and garlic to skillet.
 Cover and cook over medium-low heat about 12 minutes or until onions are tender, stirring occasionally.
 Uncover, add vinegar and brown sugar.
 Cook and stir over medium-high heat about 4 minutes or until onions are golden.

-- Meanwhile, cook green beans in a large saucepan in a small amount of lightly slated water about 10 minutes or just until crisp-tender.
+- Meanwhile, cook green beans in a large saucepan in a small amount of lightly salted water for about 10 minutes or just until crisp-tender.
 Drain.

 - To serve, toss green beans and onion mixture together.
 Transfer mixture to a serving bowl.
 Sprinkle with crumbled bacon.